mahdibaghban27/AI-Robotics-Planning-with-PDDL-and-PDDLPlus/README.md

 ![Complex PDDL layout](Images/4.png)

 The mission deadline is `18`.
 The valid plan uses the direct edge `pantry -> machine`.
-With the online planner waiting step, coffee is served exactly at time `18.0`, so the deadline is not exceeded.
+With the planner waiting step, coffee is served exactly at time `18.0`, so the deadline is not exceeded.

 | Time | Planner output |
 |---:|---|